 Service sites run the gamut of missions, falling into the categories of environmental stewardship, human services, and civic literacy.

 We organize partnerships yearly with 15-20 sites.
 All groups strive to include an educational component that will accent their students’ service work.
-The service sites at which St. Francis students are volunteering in 2017-18 include Louisville Nature Center, Gilda’s Club, Project Warm, Christian Care Communities, Chestnut Street YMCA, Kentucky Science Center, Kentucky Refugee Ministries, Family and Children’s Place, Olmsted Parks Conservancy, Americana Community Center, Heuser Hearing Institute, Louisville Grows, House of Ruth, Boys and Girls Clubs of Kentuckiana, New Directions Housing, and our Goshen Campus.
+The service sites at which St. Francis students are volunteering in 2019-20 include Louisville Nature Center, Louisville Free Public Library, Gilda’s Club, Project Warm, Chestnut Street YMCA, Kentucky Science Center, Center for Women and Families, Dare to Care, Kentucky Refugee Ministries, Olmsted Parks Conservancy, YouthBuild, Heuser Hearing Institute, Louisville Grows, Boys and Girls Clubs of Kentuckiana, New Directions Housing, We Act, and our Goshen Campus.